pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 In order to handle the large volume of checks processed each day, we may treat any check you have written that is presented for payment after 2:00 PM on a Business Day as if it were received on the next Business Day.
 Our cut-off hour with respect to any notice, knowledge, stop payment or post-dated check order, or legal process received by us involving a check we have received for payment is one hour after the opening of the Business Day following the Business Day on which we received the check.
 Our cut-off hour for check processing purposes with respect to our right of setoff is midnight of the Business Day following the Business Day on which we received the check, or such later time by which we must return the check.

-Account Transactions |

-23

 ## Notations on Checks

-We may ignore any legal copy appearing on your checks (such as "Void after 60 days").
+We may ignore any legal copy appearing on your checks (such as 'Void after 60 days').
 Our decision to pay or not to pay a check is based on funds available in your account and other factors.
 It may not be affected by any subsequent deposits to your account.

 PLEASE NOTE: As checks you have written are presented to us for payment during the course of a Business Day, we may place a hold on available funds in your account for the amount of those checks resulting in a reduction in your available account balance throughout that day.
 The held funds may be applied against processing of those checks or other transactions later that day.